 Nathan Anderson

-Prior to joining the Fed in 2019, Anderson practiced law in the tax department at Ropes & Gray LLP, where he focused on the tax aspects of investment funds (e.g., private equity funds, hedge funds, mutual funds, real estate funds, and their managers and investors), tax-exempt organizations, foreign investors, and financial instruments.
-Beginning in 2018, he focused much of his practice on the tax incentives to invest in Opportunity Zones introduced by the so-called Tax Cuts and Jobs Act.
+Prior to joining the Fed in 2019, Anderson practiced law in the tax department at Ropes & Gray LLP, where he focused on the tax aspects of investment funds (e.g., private equity funds, hedge funds, mutual funds, real estate funds, and their managers and investors), tax-exempt organizations, non-U.S. investors, and financial instruments.
+Beginning in 2018, his practice included work on the tax incentives to invest in Opportunity Zones introduced by Public Law 115-97 – commonly known as the Tax Cuts and Jobs Act.

 Anderson received a bachelor’s in economics from Case Western Reserve University, a master’s, and a PhD in economics from the University of Michigan, and a juris doctor from the Northwestern Pritzker School of Law.